Resources

 Every year, more than 700 children 17 and under die by suicide with a gun.2

-Every year 350 children in America under the age of 18 gain access to a firearm and unintentionally shoot themselves or someone else.3
+Every year, nearly 360 children in the US under the age of 18 gain access to a firearm and unintentionally shoot themselves or someone else.3

 ¾ of school shooters acquired their firearm from the home of a parent or close relative.4